mehulkar/mehulkar.com/source/blog/2019/01/getting-surprised-by-technology.md

 **---update---**

-When I shared this post with [Amisha](https://twitter.com/_amishap), she pointed out is that it's an internet meme to see older people attempting to search in full sentences.
+When I shared this post with [Amisha](https://twitter.com/_amishap), she pointed out that it's an internet meme to see older people attempting to search in full sentences.
-I wonder if we're that one unlucky generation between how thing should be?
+I wonder if we're that one unlucky generation between how things should be?